civilservicelgbt/civilservicelgbt.github.io/_events/2022/05/civil-service-lgbt-social-north-east.md

 # Adding or removing a '#' in front of a line will toggle that information off and on from being processed.

 layout: event
-title: "Civil Service LGBT+ Social - North East"
+title: "Civil Service LGBT+ social - North East"
-excerpt: "The social for Civil Servants based in the North East, taking place in Newcastle."
+excerpt: "The social for civil servants based in the North East, taking place in Newcastle."
 date: 2022-04-19
 author: "Civil Service LGBT+ Network"
 category: